chaitanyanarukulla/201-learning-journal/Journal-1.md

 Things i learnt today
-1. Git = App installed on local computer to work on Repositorys
+1. Git = App installed on local computer to work on Repositories
 2. Git hub= Cloud storage for Repository and to have global access
-3. mkdir= makes Floders in terminal
+3. mkdir= makes Folders in terminal
 5. touch= makes files in terminal
 6. how HTML--CSS---Javascript work with each other